upstash/qstash-js/examples/workflow/hono/README.md

-# QStash Workflow Cloudflare Workers Example
+# QStash Workflow Hono Example

-This is an example of how to use QStash Workflow with Cloudflare Workers.
+This is an example of how to use QStash Workflow in a Hono project.

 ## Development